microsoft/P.808/docs/prep_p835.md

     **Hint**: Gold standard clips are used as a hidden quality control item in each session.
-It is expected that their answers are so obvious for all participants that they all give the `gold_clips_ans` rating (+/- 1 deviation is accepted).
+It is expected that their answers are so obvious for all participants that they all give the `gold_clips_ans` rating (+/- 1 deviation is accepted) to the "overall quality" question.
 It is recommended to use clips with excellent (answer 5) or very bad (answer 1) quality.

 1. Create trapping stimuli set for your dataset.

     1. Configure the `create_trapping_stimuli.py` in your config file.
 See [configuration of create_trapping_stimuli script ](conf-trapping.md) for more information.
+An example is provided in `configurations\trapping_p835.cfg`.

     2. Delete all files from `trapping clips\source` directory
     ``` bash